Mattias-Wikstrom/hyper-desktop/README.md

 The program may be used as a pedagogical tool when teaching geometry.
 # Versions of Hyper
 Hyper currently exists in two versions:
-* A desktop version written in Java.
+* A desktop version written in Java (this repo).
-* A web version written in TypeScript which uses React.
+* A web version written in TypeScript which uses React (not this repo).

-# Trying Hyper Online
-The web version of Hyper can be tried [here](https://mattias-wikstrom.github.io/hyper/).

-# Building and Running the Java Version
+# Building and Running the Desktop Version

 ## Prerequisites